-The Committee shall review and evaluate the performance, qualifications, skills, resources (amount and type) and independence of the shareholders' auditor, including the lead partners, and annually recommend to the Board for recommendation to the shareholders the appointment of the shareholders' auditor.
-The Committee shall be responsible for approving the auditor's remuneration.
+The Committee shall annually review and evaluate the performance, qualifications, skills, resources (amount and type) and independence of the shareholders' auditor and recommend to the Board for recommendation to the shareholders, the appointment of the shareholders' auditor.
+The Committee shall be responsible for approving the auditor's remuneration and shall satisfy itself that the level of audit fees is commensurate with the scope of work to ensure a quality audit.
 The Committee shall also make recommendations to the Board for approval regarding, if appropriate, termination of the shareholders' auditor.
 The shareholders' auditor shall be accountable to the Committee and the entire Board, as representatives of the shareholders, for its review of the financial statements and controls of the Bank.
 In addition, the Committee shall:

-- review and approve the annual audit plans and engagement letters of the shareholders' auditor and satisfy itself that the plans are appropriate, risk-based and address all the relevant activities over a measurable cycle; - review the shareholders' auditor's processes for assuring the quality of their audit services, including any matters that may affect the audit firm's ability to serve as shareholders' auditor; - discuss those matters that are required to be communicated by the shareholders' auditor to the Committee in accordance with the standards established by the Canadian Institute of Chartered Accountants and the Public Company Accounting Oversight Board and the requirements of the Bank's regulators, including its primary regulator OSFI, as such matters are applicable to the Bank from time to time;
+- review and approve the annual audit plans and engagement letters of the shareholders' auditor and satisfy itself that the plans are appropriate, risk-based and address all the relevant activities over a measurable cycle; - at least annually, review the shareholders' auditor's processes for assuring the quality of their audit services including ensuring their independence and any other matters that may affect the audit firm's ability to serve as shareholders' auditor; - discuss those matters that are required to be communicated by the shareholders' auditor to the Committee in accordance with the standards established by the Chartered Professional Accountants of Canada and the Public Company Accounting Oversight Board and the requirements of the Bank Act (Canada) and of the Bank's regulators, including its primary regulator OSFI, as such matters are applicable to the Bank from time to time:

-- review with the shareholders' auditor any issues that may be brought forward by it, including any audit problems or difficulties, such as restrictions on its audit activities or access to requested information, and management's responses; - review with the shareholders' auditor concerns, if any, about the quality, not just acceptability, of the Bank's accounting principles as applied in its financial reporting; and - provide a forum for management and the internal and/or shareholders' auditor to raise issues regarding their relationship and interaction.
-To the extent disagreements regarding financial reporting are not resolved, be responsible for the resolution of such disagreements between management and the internal and/or shareholders' auditor.
+- review with the shareholders' auditor any issues that may be brought forward by it, including any audit problems or difficulties, such as restrictions on its audit activities or access to requested information, and management's responses; - request management to take the necessary corrective actions to address any findings and recommendations of the shareholders' auditor in a timely manner; - review with the shareholders' auditor concerns, if any, about the quality, not just acceptability, of the Bank's accounting principles as applied in its financial reporting; - provide a forum for management and the internal and/or shareholders' auditor to raise issues regarding their relationship and interaction.
+To the extent disagreements regarding financial reporting are not resolved, be responsible for the resolution of such disagreements between management and the internal and/or shareholders' auditor; - at least annually, review and evaluate the qualifications, performance and independence of the lead partner of the shareholders' auditor, and as required upon rotation of the lead partner, obtain confirmation from the shareholders' auditor that they are in compliance with the requirements for the qualifications for auditors pursuant to the Bank Act (Canada); - at least every five years, conduct a comprehensive review of the shareholders' auditor; and - annually review and discuss the Canadian Public Accountability Board's (CPAB) public report with the shareholders' auditor, and as necessary discuss any CPAB findings specific to the inspection of the Bank's audit.